Tips For Keeping Your Dog Amused During Confinement

 - Ask your reliable friends, neighbors or grandparent to take your pet over to their place while you have to go out to relieve boredom – as long as they can still be confined.
 Your vet may also be able to look after your dog in the daytime if you have to go out.

 - Try some calming remedies like a Thundershirt, rescue remedy, or an Adaptil collar, or other homeopathic calming remedies to help calm your dog if they become anxious in confinement.
+It may be worthwhile enlisting the assistance of a dog behaviorist to help out you and your dog’s particular situation – particularly if confinement has to go on for some time.

 - Ask your boss if you can do some work from home, change hours or even take your dog to work!
 Pets have been shown to increase productivity and satisfaction of employees in the workplace – why not ask the boss?